 There were several sightings of North Pacific right whales in the mid-1990s which renewed interest in conducting dedicated surveys for this species.
 Right whales can be individually identified by photographs of the unique callosity patterns on their heads.
-In April 1996 a right whale was sighted off Maui (Salden and Mickelsen 1999).
-This was the first documented sighting of a right whale in Hawaiian waters since 1979 (Herman et al. 1980, Rowntree et al. 1980), although there is no reason to believe that either Hawaii or tropical Mexico have ever been anything except extra-limital habitats for this species (Brownell et al. 2001).
+In April 1996 a right whale was sighted off Maui (Salden and Mickelsen 1999), and that same animal was identified 119 days later and 4,111km north (in the Bering Sea); this represents the first high- to low-latitude match of a North Pacific right whale (Kennedy et al. 2011).
+The April Maui sighting was the first documented sighting of a right whale in Hawaiian waters since 1979 (Herman et al. 1980, Rowntree et al.

+1980) and, even though the photographic match confirms that Bering Sea animals occasionally travel south, there is no reason to believe that either Hawaii or tropical Mexico have ever been anything except extra-limital habitats for this species (Brownell et al. 2001).
 A group of 3-4 right whales was sighted in western Bristol Bay, southeastern Bering Sea, in July 1996 which may have included a juvenile animal (Goddard and Rugh 1998).

-The individual seen in Hawaii was one of the whales seen in the southeastern Bering Sea later the same year (1996), and that individual was observed again in 2008, 2009, and 2010 (Amy Kennedy, AFSC-NMML, pers. comm., 3 November 2009).
-This represents the first high to low latitude North Pacific right whale match and proves at least one annual migration of at least 2200 nm.
-During July 1997, a group of 4-5 individuals was encountered one evening in Bristol Bay, followed by a second sighting of 4-5 whales the following morning in approximately the same location (Tynan 1999).
+In July 1997, a group of 4-5 individuals was encountered one evening in Bristol Bay, followed by a second sighting of 4-5 whales the following morning in approximately the same location (Tynan 1999).
 During dedicated surveys in July 1998, July 1999, and July 2000, 5, 6, and 13 right whales, were again found in the same general region of the southeastern Bering Sea (Leduc et al. 2001).
 Biopsy samples of right whales encountered in the southeastern Bering Sea were taken in 1997 and 1999.
 Genetic analyses identified three individuals in 1997 and four individuals in 1999; of the animals identified, one was identified in both years, resulting in a total genetic count of six individuals (LeDuc et al. 2001).
 Genetic analyses on samples from all six whales sampled in 1999 determined that the animals were male (LeDuc et al. 2001).
 Two right whales were observed during a vessel-based survey in the central Bering Sea in July 1999 (Moore et al. 2000).

-During the Bering Sea survey in 2002, there were seven sightings of right whales (LeDuc 2004).
+During the southest Bering Sea survey in 2002, there were seven sightings of right whales (LeDuc 2004).
 One of the sightings in 2002 included a right whale calf; this is the first confirmed sighting of a calf in decades (a possible calf or juvenile sighting was also reported in Goddard and Rugh 1998).
 This concentration also included two probable calves.
-In September 2004, multiple right whales were acoustically located and subsequently sighted by another survey vessel approaching a near-real-time position of an individual located with a satellite tag (Wade et al. 2006).
+In the southeast Bering Sea during September 2004, multiple right whales were acoustically located and subsequently sighted by another survey vessel approaching a near-real-time position of an individual located with a satellite tag (Wade et al. 2006).
 An analysis of photographs confirmed at least 17 individual whales (not including the tagged whales).
 Genetic analysis of biopsy samples identified 17 individuals: 10 males and 7 females.
-The discovery of 7 females was significant as only 1 female had been identified previously.
-Genetics also confirmed the presence of at least two calves.
-In 2008, 8 right whales were sighted during NMFS vessel and aerial surveys of the southeastern Bering Sea and North Aleutian Basin.
+The discovery of 7 females was significant as only 1 female had been identified previously, and at least two calves were present.
+From 2007 to 2010, 12 individual right whales were seen (some individuals were seen many times over all survey years).